awsdocs/aws-doc-sdk-examples/javav2/example_code/iotsitewise/README.md

 #### Learn the basics

-This example shows you how to Learn core operations for AWS IoT SiteWise using an AWS SDK.
+This example shows you how to learn core operations for AWS IoT SiteWise using an AWS SDK.

 <!--custom.basic_prereqs.iotsitewise_Scenario.start-->